skadio/skadio.github.io/_pages/software.md

 ### [Jurity: Fairness & Bias Mitigation](https://github.com/fidelity/jurity)

-Fairness evaluation and bias mitigation techniques.
+Fairness and bias mitigation, and recommender system evaluation techniques.
 Jurity is developed in the AI Center of Excellence at Fidelity Investments and is contributed to the open source.

 ---
 ### [MABWiser: Parallelizable Contextual Multi-Armed Bandits](https://github.com/fidelity/mabwiser)